ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 Yes, and with a stronger foundation. qTest provides compliance through audit trails and regulatory reporting within a closed-source platform you cannot inspect.
 Autonoma is open source, so compliance teams can audit the entire testing infrastructure at the code level.
 Self-hosted deployment keeps all test data on your infrastructure.
 True compliance requires transparency, and open source is the most transparent foundation possible.

 Migration does not require exporting or importing test cases.
-Autonoma's Planner agent reads your codebase and generates test plans automatically.
+Autonoma's Planner agent reads your codebase and generates test plans automatically, and the Executor agent runs them against a live preview environment.
 Sign up for the free tier, connect your GitHub repository, and let the AI analyze your application.
 Most teams run Autonoma in parallel with qTest for 2-4 weeks before fully transitioning.
 Historical qTest data can be archived for compliance records.

 The Bottom Line